-Steeped In History
+Steeped in History

-By the 1880s, Faver was recognized as one of the most successful pioneers of West Texas, with more than 20,000 longhorn cattle and sizable sheep and goat herds.
+In the 1880s, Faver was recognized as one of the most successful pioneers of West Texas, with more than 20,000 longhorn cattle and sizable sheep and goat herds.
 When Faver died in 1889, his estate was left to his Mexican-born wife, Señora Francisca Ramirez.
 His only child, Juan, died in 1913, followed shortly by his mother.

 By 1990, restoration was in full swing.
 Plans to shore up the structural integrity of the old forts were carefully executed, including the on-site production of hundreds of adobe blocks from original material to replace eroded segments.
 Old photographs, government and private archives and Faver family memorabilia were scoured for insights.
 Ranchers on neighboring properties were consulted to glean more architectural and historical detail about the crumbling structures.

 Poindexter wasn’t simply bringing the buildings back to life.
 Soon, he began to reintroduce indigenous animals to the area.
 Much of the 30,000-acre landscape has been returned to its pre-pioneer condition through ongoing habitat restoration efforts.

 At the end of the planning phase, reconstruction took another seven years to complete under the auspices of the Texas Historical Commission.
 The revival was all-encompassing: No detail was overlooked, from landscaping to interior decor.
 Every aspect of the environment reflects features of Spanish and Mexican culture.
 Most of the modern conveniences are tastefully hidden from view so guests can truly feel that they’ve slipped back in time, but without forfeiting modern comforts.

 The result is an exceptional experience in the inspiring Chinati Mountains of West Texas.
 Learn more about Cibolo Creek Ranch.